zulvkr/StaticForm/README.md

 ## Roadmap

-1. Build complete basic form component: check box, radio button, text field, number and email field ⛏.
+1. Build complete basic form component: check box, radio button, text field ⛏.
 2. Advanced form feature: Route form output to between several WhatsApp number.
 Useful for sharing loads between several customer service.
-4. Build *moar* themes 🌈.
-Should I did it like Typeform?
+4. Build more themes 🌈.
+Made like typeform.

 ## Demo

 ***Static Form Demo*** lives **[here](https://staticform21.netlify.app)**.

-You can log in with GitHub account and make form in the **[admin panel](https://staticform21.netlify.app/admin)**.
-Your form submission will be saved as draft at first and will be published by manual deploy daily to prevent excessive build time of our website.
+You can try making form by login GitHub account in the **[admin panel](https://staticform21.netlify.app/admin)**.

-Making your own instance of *Static Form* is a one-click though 😃.
+Please note that all information submitted to the demo page is  publicly available.
+Your form submission will be saved as draft only.
+Make your own instance of *Static Form* is a one-click though 😃.
 Give it a try!

 ## Installation